 The Saints end their season with a club-record 8-8 after beating the eventual NFC champion Rams, 29-14.

-has been added to the neckline.
-The helmet mask is changed once again, however
+the colour gold has been added to the neckline.
+The helmet mask is changed once

-it does keep the fleur-de-lis, which represents the French colonists who
+again, however it does keep the fleur-de-lis, which represents the French

 1984 The Saints record their 1st-ever win on prime time with a 27-24 Monday Night Football victory over the Pittsburgh Steelers in the Superdome.